CombineSlayer24/Left4dead-CommonInfected-Nextbots/README.md

 Should the player only want Military, Police, Rural, Common, Hospital, or all of above? ect ect.

 ### Difficulty:
-A difficulty setting for the commons
+A difficulty setting for the commons.
+Commons will also have a damage immunity on the target after a successful attack.

 Health: 50 (For all difficulties)

 ### Damage dealt to target
-- Easy: 1 dmg per hit
+- Easy: 1 dmg per hit, 0.5 immunity delay
-- Normal: 2 dmg per hit
+- Normal: 2 dmg per hit, 0.33 immunity delay
-- Advanced: 5 dmg per hit
+- Advanced: 5 dmg per hit, 0.5 immunity delay
-- Expert: 20 dmg per hit
+- Expert: 20 dmg per hit, 1.0 immunity delay